appacademy/uber_slack/README.md

 7. Go to [Slack App API] to create an app
 ..* Set all redirect URIs as `https://_uber-on-slack-sandbox-your-identifier_.com/api/connect_slack` ..* Create a slash command, and name is as `/uber-pr`
-8. Click this button in your folked repo to deploy
+8. Click this button in your forked repo to deploy
 ..* [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/username/repo)
 9. Paste your heroku app URL in the description, and specify what the PR is about.
 10. That's it.